droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Several stained-glass wall hangings depict beautiful men, women, and children singing and playing instruments.
 A harpsichord with a bench rests in the northwest corner.
 Near the fireplace is a large standing harp.
 Alabaster figurines of well-dressed dancers adorn the mantelpiece. </p>
 </div>

 ***The Harpsichord.*** A player who inspects the harpsichord finds that one of the keys appears to be permanently pressed in the "down" position.
 A player who investigates the interior of the harpsichord finds the cause: a rolled-up piece of parchment tucked beneath one of the strings.

 The parchment is a piece of handwritten sheet music for the harpsichord titled *Waltz for Klara*.
-If the sheet music is played on the harpsichord, read:
+If the sheet music is played on the harpsichord with a successful DC 15 Performance check (if failed, the PC can continue to try, but 20 minutes will pass in doing so or 40 if the check was a critical failure), read:

 <div class="description">
 <p>As you press your fingers to the keys, the notes echo, a haunting melody filling the quiet, dusty room.
 As you continue to play, the music seems to take on a life of its own, your hands moving across the keys unbidden as if guided by an unseen force.</p>